NoamZeise/pages/_posts/2023-03-27-Complex-Function-Animations.md

 Each video is the same length and stop and start at the same time, but the one on the right seems to change much more evenly.
 The method I use works by ensuring the ratio of scale change to the current scale is identical between each consecutive frames.
-The derivation of the formula that gives this property is show below.
+The derivation of the formula that gives this property is shown below.

 <img src="/assets/img/posts/canim/maths/scaling.png" style="outline-style: none; width: 90vmin;">